fbpx

 Conclusion

 In this not-so-short guide, we explored various questions someone would have related to the prior art.
-Though limited, the questions covered the fundamentals of the prior art and prior art search in particular.
-We scratched the surface of some topics – one of them is how to conduct a free prior art search by yourself – given the limited scope of the article.
+Though limited, the questions covered the fundamentals of the prior art and prior art search.
+Given the limited scope of the article, we scratched the surface of some topics—one of them is how to conduct a free prior art search by yourself.

 To efficient searches!